learningequality/kolibri-design-system/dev_docs/03_how_to_update_library.md

 ## Prerequisites

-Your development server is set up and running as described in [Getting started](./01_getting_started.md).
+Your development server is set up and running at http://localhost:4000/ as described in [Getting started](./01_getting_started.md).

 ## Add/update a component